Alexamk/RREFinder/README.md

     python RRE.py -i my_infile.gbk -m precision project_name
 or

-    python RRE.py -i my_infile.fasta -t fasta -m exploratory project_name
+    python RRE.py -i my_infile.gbk -m exploratory project_name

 You can also specify a range of other options, such as number of cores to use, or the bitscore cutoffs.
 Use 'python RRE.py -h'  to see a list of options.
+If no options are given, they are read from the config.ini file.

 # Use RREFinder to detect RREs with the uniclust30 database (Advanced)
 You can also use RREFinder as a way to run the HHPred pipeline in a commandline fashion, just to detect RREs.
 This provides analogous results as when submitting queries online in the HHPred pipeline.
 In addition, RRE regions are automatically resubmitted in the same pipeline, to verify them.
-This requires downloading of the uniclust30 database (https://uniclust.mmseqs.com/).
+Running the pipeline in this way requires downloading of the uniclust30 database (https://uniclust.mmseqs.com/).

 Warning!
 This process is very time-consuming, and not typically suitable for large-scale analysis.